Browse by Category

 Ramadan Boosters: 10 Steps to Prepare for the Blessed Month

-The first thing we notice in the Quran is how Allah introduces fasting.
+The first thing we notice is how Allah introduces fasting.
 He begins by calling to all believers—a call that you and I must respond to with "O Allah, we hear and we obey."